iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

     </tr>
     <tr>
       <td><strong>Management Efforts</strong></td>
-      <td>&bull; High &ndash; if management of traffic filtering (both FW and NSG) is centralised to the Network team.<br/>&bull; Med &ndash; if automated end-to-end via code<br/>&bull; Low &ndash; if NSG management is delegated to Applications team, but requires a level of trust</td>
+      <td>&bull; High &ndash; if manual management of traffic filtering (both FW and NSG) is centralised to the Network team.<br/>&bull; Med &ndash; if automated end-to-end via code<br/>&bull; Low &ndash; if NSG management is delegated to applications team (but requires a level of trust)</td>
-      <td>&bull; Medium/Low &ndash; centralisation of filtering management to FW reduces management efforts, provided inter-subnet filtering is managed by app teams</td>
+      <td>&bull; Med/Low &ndash; centralisation of filtering management to FW reduces management efforts, provided inter-subnet filtering is managed by app teams</td>
       <td>&bull; Med/High &ndash; need to filter and monitor all traffic increases management efforts</td>
     </tr>
     <tr>